SwellRT/swellrt/README.md

 ### Server configuration

-Default configuration is provided in the file `swellrt/config/reference.conf`.
+Default configuration is provided in the file [reference.conf](https://github.com/P2Pvalue/swellrt/blob/master/wave/config/reference.conf).
-To overwrite a property, do create a new file named `swellrt/config/application.config` and put there the property with the new value.
+To overwrite a property, do create a new file named `application.config` in the config folder and put there the property with the new value.

 ## Documentation